jasonumiker/kubernetes-training/README.md

 There is an example cronjob at [cronjob/cronjob.yaml](https://github.com/jasonumiker/kubernetes-training/blob/main/cronjob/cronjob.yaml) that will run once a minute and output the current time as well as a hello message and stop.

-Run `kubectl apply -f cronjob.yaml` and then `k9s` and wait to see a Job Pod launch once a minute.
+Run `cd ../cronjob` and then run `kubectl apply -f cronjob.yaml` and then `k9s`.
+You'll then see a Job Pod launch once a minute.
 You can hit Enter/Return twice to see the logs of that container.
 If this was a 'real' Job there would be log lines of the work it did and/or they would have put that work into a stateful service like a bucket or database etc.

+You can also run `kubectl get cronjob` to see some details about the jobs, schedules, and when they were last run.
+And then run `kubectl delete cronjob hello` to clean this up when you're done.

 There is a more elaborate controller for Jobs than CronJobs from Argo called [Argo Workflows](https://argoproj.github.io/workflows/).
 This lets you specify a series of steps or a directed-asyclic graph (DAG) of work to be done where the output of one Job gets passed to another etc.